ixventure/website/_projects/project-a.md

 layout: project
 title: Project A
 description: Building something amazing with AI
-permalink: /projects/project-a/
+image_dir: /projects/project-a/
 ---

-# Project A
-*Building something amazing with AI*

 ## Overview
-Project A is an initiative where we’re exploring how artificial intelligence can help people **work smarter**, **create faster**, and **solve complex problems**.
+Project A is an initiative where we’re exploring how artificial intelligence can help people **work smarter, create faster, and solve complex problems.**

 ## Goals
 - Build a prototype that demonstrates real-world value.
 - Test with early users and gather feedback.
 - Share learnings openly as we progress.

 ## Progress
 - ✅ Defined the problem space.